 Let’s review some of the steps for filing for a divorce by mutual agreement:

 The divorce proceedings start when you file your divorce with the local family court.
 The law requires the following documents to accompany the petition:

 - The proposal for an agreement

 - The final agreement reached between the couple.

 It is very important to work with your spouse to find common ground and work together or even with the assistance of an attorney to create and finalize the proposal for agreement.
 The proposal will dictate a lot of the responsibilities for each spouse towards each other and their children after the divorce, it will include some of the following terms:

-- Child custody and visitation, who will be the primary guardian of the minor children, who has rights to visitation and under which terms as well as a visitation schedule.
+- Child custody and visitation: who will be the primary guardian of the children, who has rights to visitation as well as a visitation schedule.